peterchiriac/peterchiriac/README.md

 Hi, I’m Peter

-I’m building a data analytics portfolio focused on agritech, farm data, soil information, and sensor data quality.
+Agritech data analytics projects focused on farm, soil, sensor, and spatial data.

 My current work centres on using SQL, Python, PostgreSQL, and geospatial tools to clean, structure, and interpret agricultural datasets.